CycloneDX/specification/.github/pull_request_template.md

 <!--
-Thank you for taking the time to developing and donate a feature or core enhancement.
+Thank you for taking the time to develop and contribute a feature or core enhancement!

-We would kindly ask you to create pull-requests only for things that were discussed in a ticket, first.
+We kindly request that you create pull requests only for issues that have been discussed in a ticket first.
-So please have the related ticket/issue id handy.
+Please have the related ticket/issue ID ready.
 If there is none, feel free to create a new ticket: https://github.com/CycloneDX/specification/issues/new/choose -->

 <!--

-Please write a short desciption of what the pull-requet intends to do and which ticket it fixes/closes.
+Please provide a brief description of what this pull request intends to do and which ticket it fixes/closes.

-Examepl:
+Example:
 > As discussed in ticket #485, this PR adds Streebog to the hash algorithm enum.
 >
 > fixes #485

 -->